vidhanbhonsle/Part-1-IBM-Oceania/Step1.md

-# Render a Map and customize it
+# Create and Render a Map and customise it

 ## Copy the code below in a file 'index.html'
 - Replace "YOUR_JS_API_KEY" with your API Key